AppaBaba/CocoPi/README.md

 I am ready for Raspberry 5.
 So, It has been ordered.
 I plan on using the 5 to replace some of the functions my main PC is doing, such as programming other microcontrollers.
 Also, FPGA synthesizing.
 Because it is replacing a PC, the extra speed won’t hurt.
 Some of the microcontrollers will be BBC micro: bit, ESP32, Raspberry Pi Pico.
 I will use Raspberry Pi 5 as my main machine.
 I will use my Raspberry Pi 4 as a NAS to backup projects running on Raspberry Pi 5.

 My Raspberry Pi 4 is set up for programming BBC Micro: Bit and doing FPGA synthesizing.
-These will be cut over to my Raspberry Pi 5 or 500.
+These will be cut over to my Raspberry Pi 5.
 I am also testing Visual Studio Code on my Raspberry Pi 4.
 VSC will probably make a more professional development editor on a Raspberry Pi 5.
 Just want to show that My Raspberry Pi 5 makes a great Modern Supper Color Computer.
 I will start with loading the stander OS for Raspberry Pi